comes-group/standards/english/comestalk.md

 ### Numbers

-Numbers in ComesTalk are represented by one or more decimal digits, optionally followed by a decimal separator and more decimal digits.
+Numbers in ComesTalk are represented by an optional negative sign `-` (2Dh), and one or more decimal digits, optionally followed by a decimal separator and more decimal digits.

 Decimal digits are specified as the ASCII characters in range `0`-`9` (30h-39h).
 The decimal separator is the ASCII character `.` (2Eh).